One of the most iconic and most anthologized short stories ever written is set on this day. The story is Shirley Jackson’s “The Lottery.”

 While the story’s opening sentence paints a calm, serene picture, the events of the story soon turn dark and even horrifying as the reader discovers why the residents of an unidentified small American village have gathered.
 In an annual rite, the villagers draw lots to determine which one of them will be stoned to death.

 Soon after the story was published in the June 26, 1948 edition of the New Yorker, a deluge of letters arrived expressing the shock and bewilderment of its readers.
 In fact, “The Lottery” sparked more letters to the New Yorker than any work of fiction it ever published.
-Some of the readers were critical — including some who cancelled their subscriptions — but most were simply confused by the story, wanting an explanation of its meaning (1).
+Some of the readers were critical — including some who canceled their subscriptions — but most were simply confused by the story, wanting an explanation of its meaning (1).

 On July 22, 1948, nearly one month after the story’s publication, Jackson wrote to the San Francisco Chronicle, giving a brief explanation of the story’s meaning: